Pre-requisites

 How does it do it?

 When you find the necessary dataset in the Catalog and press the "Retrieve" button (can be seen in the image above), under the hood, EasyMorph Server runs a workflow that retrieves the requested data on the fly.
 The Catalog then delivers the data from the Server to you and displays it in the Dataset Viewer (see image below) where you can explore it, analyze it, and export to a spreadsheet or one of the other supported file formats.
-In a way, computed Catalog items can be seen as "smart" Server tasks with a result dataset that is delivered to the user.
+In a way, computed Catalog items can be seen as "smart" Server tasks with a result table that is automatically delivered to the user when the task finishes.

 Therefore, datasets in the Catalog are dynamic in the sense that they are computed on the fly when retrieved.
 Also, because EasyMorph workflows can be parameterized, you can specify parameters (such as start and end dates) when retrieving a dataset.
 Parameters can reduce the retrieved data down to only the needed records.
 Excluding unnecessary data helps retrieve data faster and reduce the workload on the underlying systems.